 Continues Lasker, "Julek Brandt managed, through the Arbeitsamt (labor office) to bring about 600 Betar activists to Hrubieszow and agrictultural work was found for them in farming estates in the area."

-As to where Szabszyk Finelsztajn was sent in Hrubieszow district, as well as the details of where other Betar members were working in Hrubieszow district, there appears to be no answer.
-Szabszyk Finelsztajn's testimony in 1997 mentions a locale that does not exist, due to her unfamiliarity with the district and the fact that her testimony was taken 50 years after the fact.
+As to where Szabszyk Finkelsztajn was sent in Hrubieszow district, as well as the details of where other Betar members were working in Hrubieszow district, there appears to be no answer.
+Szabszyk Finkelsztajn's testimony in 1997 mentions a locale that does not exist, due to her unfamiliarity with the district and the fact that her testimony was taken 50 years after the fact.

 Betar activists from Warsaw in Hrubieszow.